 - Users with Users & Groups permissions can grant or revoke permissions for individual users (and for groups, discussed next).

 Level 2: Permissions for Groups and Users

 Starting with Release 2018.46.x, administrators can use groups to make permissions assignment faster and more transparent and consistent.

 - Assign permissions to a group.
 For example, assign Dashboard permission to allow each group member to manage all dashboards.

 As an administrator, you manage groups and permissions like this:

 - You create one or more groups and assign permissions.
 For example, you can create an Admin group that includes Users & Groups permission.

 - When you invite a new user, you can add the user to one or more groups.
 The UI makes it easy to see where a permission comes from.

 - You can manage permissions on a per-group basis.
-For example, assume that Marketing group has User Management permission.
-If you remove the permission, all members of the Marketing group no longer have it.
+For example, assume that the Marketing group has Users and Groups permission.
+If you remove the permission from the group, all members of the Marketing group no longer have it.

 - You can still manage individual permissions.
-For the example above, after you’re removed User Managerment permission from the Marketing group, you can give the permission explicitly to a few members of the group.
+For the example above, after you’ve removed Users & Groups permission from the Marketing group, you can give the permission explicitly to a few members of the group.